Preservation Engineering Studies

 - 2002 IL State Historic Preservation Office (SHPO) letter refusing a letter of no adverse effects

-- 2006 Obama Scope of Work ( Obama SOW)
+- 2006 Obama Scope of Work (Obama SOW)

 - Promontory Point Conservancy’s and other consulting parties' letter making a legal case to the Advisory Council on Historic Preservation, Washington, DC, that the 1993 MOA is still in effect and prioritizes preservation at Promontory Point, September 8, 2022

-- The Advisory Council on Historic Preservation letter to the Chicago Corps agreeing that the 1993 MOA is still in effect for Promontory Point and Morgan Shoal, and expressing its concerns about the Chicago Corps's preservation process at Promontory Point, December 13, 2022
+- The Advisory Council on Historic Preservation letter to the Chicago Army Corps agreeing that the 1993 MOA is still in effect for Promontory Point and Morgan Shoal, and expressing its concerns about the Chicago Corps's preservation process at Promontory Point, December 13, 2022

-Landmark Designation Reports
+Landmark Designation Reports, and

 - Jan 19, 2018 National Register Nomination Report